wix-incubator/erb/petri/wix-petri-testkit/README.md

  - opts: object, with keys:
   - port: port to listen to, defaults to 3020;

-## WixPetriTestkit.onConduct(cb(key, context))
+## WixPetriTestkit.onConductExperiment(cb(key, fallback))
-Allows to attach handler for `conductExperiment` calls.
+Allows to attach handler for `conductExperiment` with parameters:

-Handler receives parameters:
- - key: experiment key;
+ - key - experiment key;
- - context: object, with keys:
-  - userId - id of a callee if any (undefined for userless call).
+ - fallback - fallback value;

+You should return an object with expected result.

-## WixPetriTestkit.onConductAllInScope(cb(key, context))
+## WixPetriTestkit.onConductAllInScope(cb(key))
-Allows to attach handler for `conductAllInScope` calls.
+Allows to attach handler for `conductAllInScope` with parameters:

-Handler receives parameters:
- - scope: scope(component);
- - context: object, with keys:
-  - userId - id of a callee if any (undefined for userless call).
+ - scope - scope (component).

+You should return an object with experimentKey/value pairs.

+## WixPetriTestkit.reset()
+Resets behavior of `onConduct*` handlers to default (erroring).